tomjoht/tomjoht.github.io/_restapicourse/docapis_get_auth_keys.md

 * [Komodo Edit](http://komodoide.com/komodo-edit/) (Mac or PC)
 * [Coda](https://panic.com/coda/) (Mac)

 These editors provide features that let you better manage the text.
 Choose the one you want.
 (Personally, I use Sublime Text when I'm working with code samples, and WebStorm when I'm working with Jekyll projects.)
+Avoid using TextEdit since it adds some formatting behind the scenes that can corrupt your content.